🗺️ MyFavsMap

 FrançaisEspañol中文Русский

-How to export your Google Maps favourites
+How to Export Google Maps to CSV and Lists

 You've saved dozens of restaurants, hotels and points of interest in Google Maps, but can't see them together or take them elsewhere?
 Here's how to get your favourites back in a few minutes.